 We admire your desire to help create a family; it’s a characteristic that all the best gestational surrogates share.
 However, before you can become a surrogate and help an intended parent, you need to understand all the nuances of the surrogacy process.
-That starts with the reasoning behind surrogate requirements.

 In short, setting requirements for becoming a surrogate mother is a kind of insurance policy.
 It allows all parties to move forward with the surrogacy process with a sense of security.
-Surrogacy can be complicated and it comes with risks; going blind into the process can put parties in physical, emotional and financial danger.

 In the meantime, know this: Gestational surrogate mother requirements serve a few very important purposes, as outlined below.

 1. To Protect a Gestational Carrier

 First and foremost, surrogate mother requirements exist to protect you as a gestational carrier.
 A gestational pregnancy comes with all the same risks and challenges as a pregnancy of your own, as well as the risks of the embryo transfer process.
 If you are thinking of being a surrogate, you must meet certain requirements for surrogate mothers to ensure that you can safely pursue this path.

 The most important role of gestational surrogate requirements is to protect your physical wellbeing during the process.
 That’s why all prospective surrogates must be of good health, be within a certain age range, and have already had a successful pregnancy.
 Surrogacy professionals have determined that these are the best indicators of future surrogacy success, so they’re non-negotiables if you wish to take this path.